sinnie/learn_web_dev/node.md

 * server.listen()
 ```

+Tasks like `readFile` and `writeFile` are blocking.

 Tp specify verison use: `nvm use 4` or `nvm use 5`.

 ### Asynchronous Node
 All API's of Node.js are asynchronous or non-blocking.
-This means that callbacks are at the core of asynchronous JavaScript and Node.js.
+This means that callbacks and promises are at the core of asynchronous JavaScript and Node.js.
 A simple definition of a callback is one functions passed as an argument to other functions.

 Error-first callbacks are widely used in Node by the core modules as well as most of the modules found on [npm](https://www.npmjs.com/).